bigeasy/strata/diary.md

 A leaf format is this:

- * A terminatator, currently '\n'.
+ * A terminator, currently '\n'.
  * A checksum, currently SHA1, but always a fixed length.
- * Stuff inbetween the checksum and terminator.
+ * Stuff in between the checksum and terminator.

 We could easily make the terminator `0xdeadbeaf` or similar, and the checksum could be a binary integer, and the body could be JSON.